filipsnastins/tomodachi-testcontainers/README.md

 poetry add --group dev tomodachi-testcontainers
 ```

-Find a list of extras in the complete [installation reference](https://filipsnastins.github.io/filipsnastins/tomodachi-testcontainers/installation/).
+Find a list of extras in the [installation reference](https://filipsnastins.github.io/filipsnastins/tomodachi-testcontainers/installation/).

 ## A Simple Example